Michael D. Driessen

 Works in Progress

-The Global Politics of Interreligious Dialogue: book-length project analyzing the state politics and religious agendas of interreligious dialogue and their effects on contemporary global politics
+The Global Politics of Interreligious Dialogue: (manuscript in submission) book project analyzing the state politics and religious agendas of interreligious dialogue and their impact on contemporary global politics

 Religion and Democratization: Framing Political and Religious Identities in Muslim and Catholic Societies (2014) Oxford University Press